 Zagreb attracts tourists from all around the world.
 In recent years there was an increase in the number of visitors, especially from Central and Eastern European countries.
 You will be amazed by its beautiful architectural styles and influences, from Austro-Hungarian to Gothic styles, spread throughout the city.

 Tourism in Zagreb

-The number of tourists has been rising steadily in Zagreb during the past few years.
+The number of tourists has been rising steadily in Croatia during the past few years.
 Although some of the visitors are just in the city few days(since Zagreb is a crossroad for many European destinations), many stay for longer.

 The most interesting sightseeing places you must visit on your trip are Ban Jelačić Square, Zagreb Cathedral, Zagreb City Museum, Museum of broken relationships, Lake Jarun and St. Mark’s Church.

 Best Places to Stay in Zagreb